jnavarro7/minnowboard_turbot_quad_kicad_port/README.md

 _If I am not mistaken the original project was created using Cadence tools._

-Basically I aim to port the schematic as a first, this will include work to create new symbols for parts not included in KiCad, like the Atom E3845 Quad Core CPU, etc.
+Basically I aim to port the schematic first.
+Schematic porting tasks will include work to create missing symbols for parts not included in KiCad, like the Atom E3845 Quad Core CPU, etc.

 > Symbol creation list (Will be updated as needed).
 >
 > * Intel Atom E3845 [Datasheet](https://www.mouser.mx/datasheet/2/612/atom-e3800-family-datasheet-1522396.pdf)
+>

-> Pictures of the symbols being created.
+**Pictures of the symbols being created.**
 ![alt tag](/screenshot.jpg)
 ![alt tag](/screenshot_2.jpg)
 ![alt tag](/screenshot_3.jpg)